 Approximate cost of a Geotech Report

-The cost depends on the location, area, and type of soil and depth of drilling, the number of samples tested.
+The soil testing cost for construction depends on the location, area, and type of soil and depth of drilling, the number of samples tested.
 The price starts at a minimum of $3000.00, and it can go up to $25,000 depending on the type of structures built.

 Why do you need a Geotech Report before you start the project?